 Now all you do is pour your chocolate cake batter over the ghosts.

 Q. Does baking the ghosts twice make it taste dry?

 No. Be sure to buy a super moist cake mix and it will turn out just fine.

 For the chocolate cake you can also use a boxed cake mix.

 FOLLOW ALL THE INSTRUCTIONS ABOVE EXACTLY!

 MAKE SURE THE GHOSTS FIT TIGHTLY TOGETHER IN THE PAN.
-They will move all over the place if they aren’t fit tightly together.
+They will move if they aren’t fit tightly together.

 MAKE SURE YOUR COOKIE CUTTER IS AT LEAST 1-2″ thick.
 No less!

 Gently, pour the chocolate cake batter on one side, then the other side, then pour the remaining batter on top.